Thyron, Sword of Truth

 - Ground Zero - Centre a large AOE on the caster.
 The AOE does average damage to everyone (else) in the AOE, then pushes them a short distance.

-- Onslaught - This model & any faction models that start their activation in CTRL range gain Relentless Charge.
+- Onslaught - COST 2, Range SELF.
+This model and faction models that start their activation in the spellcaster's CTRL range gain Relentless Charge.
 (Relentless Charge - This model gains Pathfinder while it is charging.)

 - Spellpiercer - A target self spell which gives faction models in CTRL range Blessed and Magical Damage on all their weapons.

 - Storm Rager - Cost 3, range 6 upkeep spell.
 Target friendly Faction warrior model gains +2 STR, MAT, and ARM and cannot be targeted by combined ranged attacks or combined melee attacks.